frandiox/vue-graphql-enterprise-boilerplate/docs/auth.md

 Make sure you also enable `Use Auth0 instead of the IdP to do Single Sign On` as well.
 This will allow us to renew tokens in the background when the session expires.
 Optionally, enable `Advanced Settings > OAuth > OIDC Conformant`.

 After the app is create, go to APIs and create a new one (do not use the default Management API).
 You can customize its settings but defaults also work.
+Make sure to note the Identifier of the API.

 Finally, update `.env` with your new Auth0 app domain, app client ID and the new API's ID (audience).